mahmoudesmail/tu-wien-data-science-summaries/choosing electives.md

 # comparing modules

-> conclusion: definitely pick core/mls and core/vast. also pick core/bdhpc if you're passionate about performance and know / want to learn some C. but avoid core/fds.
+> conclusion: the best options are core/mls and core/vast. also pick core/bdhpc if you're passionate about performance and know / want to learn some C. but avoid core/fds.

 _fds: fundamentals of data science_